Use Cases

 Something's broken.
 The API is slow, the dashboard numbers look wrong, a customer is reporting missing data.
 You need to check logs, query databases, and trace data through systems — fast.

 This is where the MarcoPolo plugin is most valuable.
-Triage requires chaining multiple tools across multiple data sources in a single investigation.
-The plugin's query workflow skill and workspace navigation keep Claude on the right path instead of fumbling with tool discovery.
+Triage requires chaining the connection CLI across multiple connections in a single investigation.
+The plugin's skills keep Claude on the right path instead of fumbling with tool discovery.

 Investigation: cancelled order anomaly

-Using Claude Code with the plugin and demo data sources:
+Using Claude Code with the plugin and the Snowflake + S3 demos:

 I'm seeing a cancelled order in the Snowflake data.
 Investigate — how many are there, which customers, and check if there are related support tickets in S3.